AmanGhadle/Weather-Report/README.md

 # Weather-Report
-Gives back live report of the city you want to know about.
+Gives back live weather report of the city you want to know about.